ngraziano/SharpRTSP/README.md

 * STEP 5 - Handle RTP Video

-  This code handles each incoming RTP packet, combining RTP packets that are all part of the same frame of vdeo (using the Marker Bit).
+  This code handles each incoming RTP packet, combining RTP packets that are all part of the same frame of video (using the Marker Bit).
   Once a full frame is received it can be passed to a De-packetiser to get the compressed video data

   ```C#